node-girls/node-workshop/step5.md

 response.writeHead(200, {"Content-Type": "text/html"});
 ```

 This is perfect if the file we're sending back is an html file.
-But if it's any other file, html will need to be replaced by the relevant filetype.  using Javascript's `indexOf()` method might be useful.
-More info on that [here]()
+But if it's any other file, html will need to be replaced by the relevant filetype.

-* maybe make them write their own file extension detector?  hint === indexOf

-* stretch goal: rewrite file extension detector with regex

 ---
 ## Commit your changes